Robert R. McCormick Foundation

 The foundation identifies potential grantees through:

-Geographic Focus Areas: Organizations working in Englewood, Little Village, or United Way Neighborhoods have higher visibility.
-The foundation has dedicated portfolio directors for these communities who actively engage with local organizations.
+Geographic Focus Areas: Organisations working in Englewood, Little Village, or United Way Neighbourhoods have higher visibility.
+The foundation has dedicated portfolio directors for these communities who actively engage with local organisations.

-Partnership Networks: The foundation works through established partnerships with organizations like:
+Partnership Networks: The foundation works through established partnerships with organisations like:

 - Teamwork Englewood (Englewood community partner)